Working together for a common goal

 Internal Audit and Risk Management

-Cristina has more than 10 years of professional experience providing assurance and effectively implementing risk management models.
-Cristina has worked in a diverse range of sectors and countries and her last role as an internal auditor in an INGO in the UK gave her the tools to better understand key risks faced by charities and their internal processes.
-Cristina spent 3 months collaborating in the development of the M&E strategy and results framework for CfD in Bulambuli.
-She is based now in Madrid working in a finance role in Action Against Hunger.
+Cristina has over 10 years of professional experience providing assurance and effectively implementing risk management models.
+Currently holding a role in finance at Action Against Hunger in Madrid, she has worked in a diverse range of sectors and countries.
+Her last role as an internal auditor in an INGO in the UK gave her the tools to better understand charities’ internal processes and key risks.
+Cristina has collaborated in the development of the M&E strategy and results framework for CfD.

 Quique Fernández Sánchez